Bali Day of Silence

 Nyepi night skies are amazing since the island has almost no ambient light.
 Expect dazzling stars like you may never see again.
 Shooting stars are a highlight.

-If you remain in Bali just enjoy the day off sight seeing, beach clubbing and sipping sundowners.
+If you remain in Bali just enjoy the day of sightseeing, beach clubbing, and sipping sundowners.

 The Ogoh Ogoh are paraded through the streets escorted by kids making as much noise as possible with cymbals and pots and pans.
 The idea is to attract evil spirits and when the parade is over many of the Ogoh Ogoh are set on fire and burnt to the ground to rid the village of evil for the year ahead.